Balasubramanian-pg/Power-BI-Interview-Files/Interview Questions/Amazon/Total YTD, QTD, or MTD.md

 **Limitation**:
 You cannot use `TOTALYTD`, `DATESYTD`, `DATESMTD`, `TOTALQTD`, etc., in DirectQuery mode.
 You must **manually simulate** the logic using `CALCULATE`, `FILTER`, and `MAX()`.

+> [!WARNING]
+> Time intelligence functions are not supported in DirectQuery mode.

 ---